hariszaf/pema/README.md

 PEMA supports the metabarcoding analysis of two marker genes, **16S rRNA** (microbes) and **COI** (eukaryotes).
 As input, PEMA accepts .fastq.gz files as returned by Illumina sequencing platforms.
 PEMA processes the reads from each sample and **returns an OTU-table with the taxonomies** of the taxa found and their abundances in each sample.
 It also returns statistics and a FASTQC diagram about the quality of the reads for each sample.
 Finally, for the case of the 16S marker gene, PEMA returns **alpha and beta diversities**, as well as other **multivariate analyses between samples**.
 The last step is facilitated by the [phyloseq](http://joey711.github.io/phyloseq/index.html) R package, which allows the downstream analysis of microbial profiles.

 In the COI case, two clustering algorithms can be performed by PEMA (CROP and SWARM), while in the 16S, two approaches for taxonomy assignment are supported: alignment- and phylogenetic-based.
-For the latter, a reference tree with 1000 taxa was created using SILVA_132_SSURef, EPA-ng and RaxML-ng.
+For the latter, a reference tree of 1000 taxa was created using SILVA_132_SSURef, EPA-ng and RaxML-ng.

 PEMA has been implemented in [BigDataScript](https://pcingola.github.io/BigDataScript/) programming language.
 BDS’s ad hoc task parallelism and task synchronization, supports heavyweight computation.
 Thus, PEMA inherits such feature  and it also supports roll-back checkpoints and on-demand partial pipeline execution.
 In addition, PEMA takes advantage of all the computational power available on a specific machine - for example, if PEMA is performed on a personal laptop with 4 cores, it is going to use them all.